 As a result of Archives & Access, over 52,000 pieces have been published online.

 The project also produced a suite of digital tools and resources that support discovery of the digitised collections.
-These include: the Albums feature, which allows users to collate and share collection pieces published on our website; Animating the Archives film series, which explores artists and themes inherent in the collections, and; AnnoTate, an online crowdsourcing transcription tool that invites audiences to transcribe text from the collections.
+These include: Animating the Archives film series, which explores artists and themes inherent in the collections, and; AnnoTate, an online crowdsourcing transcription tool that invites audiences to transcribe text from the collections.
+It also included an Albums feature which allowed users to collate and share collection pieces published on our website.